jefebromden/jefebromden.github.io/content/posts/html-styling.md

 </head>
 ```

-## External Stylesheets
+### External Stylesheets
-You must write valid CSS on a separate file:
+You must write valid CSS on a separate file first:
 ```css
 /* This is a comment */
 /* Save this content on style.css */